California: 1900–present

-In the twentieth century, thousands of Japanese people migrated to the US and California specifically to attempt to purchase and own land in the state.
-However, the state in 1913 passed the Alien Land Act, excluding Asian immigrants from owning land.
-During World War II, Japanese Americans in California were interned in concentration camps such as at Tule Lake and Manzanar.
-In 2020, California officially apologized for this internment.
+In the 20th century, thousands of Japanese people migrated to California.
+The state in 1913 passed the Alien Land Act, excluding Asian immigrants from owning land.
+During World War II, Japanese Americans in California were interned in concentration camps; in 2020, California apologized.

-Migration to California accelerated during the early 20th century with the completion of major transcontinental highways like the Lincoln Highway and Route 66.
-In the period from 1900 to 1965, the population grew from fewer than one million to the greatest in the Union.
-In 1940, the Census Bureau reported California's population as 6.0% Hispanic, 2.4% Asian, and 89.5% non-Hispanic white.
+Migration to California accelerated during the early 20th century with the completion of transcontinental highways like the Route 66.
+From 1900 to 1965, the population grew from fewer than one million to the greatest in the Union.
+In 1940, the U.S. Census Bureau reported California's population as 6% Hispanic, 2.4% Asian, and 90% non-Hispanic white.

-To meet the population's needs, major engineering feats like the California and Los Angeles Aqueducts; the Oroville and Shasta Dams; and the Bay and Golden Gate Bridges were built across the state.
-The state government also adopted the California Master Plan for Higher Education in 1960 to develop a highly efficient system of public education.
+To meet the population's needs, engineering feats like the California and Los Angeles Aqueducts; the Oroville and Shasta Dams; and the Bay and Golden Gate Bridges were built.
+The state government adopted the California Master Plan for Higher Education in 1960 to develop an efficient system of public education.

-Meanwhile, attracted to the mild Mediterranean climate, cheap land, and the state's wide variety of geography, filmmakers established the studio system in Hollywood in the 1920s.
-California manufactured 8.7 percent of total United States military armaments produced during World War II, ranking third (behind New York and Michigan) among the 48 states.
-California however easily ranked first in production of military ships during the war (transport, cargo, [merchant ships] such as Liberty ships, Victory ships, and warships) at drydock facilities in San Diego, Los Angeles, and the San Francisco Bay Area.
-After World War II, California's economy greatly expanded due to strong aerospace and defense industries, whose size decreased following the end of the Cold War.
-Stanford University and its Dean of Engineering Frederick Terman began encouraging faculty and graduates to stay in California instead of leaving the state, and develop a high-tech region in the area now known as Silicon Valley.
-As a result of these efforts, California is regarded as a world center of the entertainment and music industries, of technology, engineering, and the aerospace industry, and as the United States center of agricultural production.
-Just before the Dot Com Bust, California had the fifth-largest economy in the world among nations.
+Meanwhile, attracted to the mild Mediterranean climate, cheap land, and the state's variety of geography, filmmakers established the studio system in Hollywood in the 1920s.
+California manufactured 9% of U.S. armaments produced during World War II, ranking third behind New York and Michigan.
+California easily ranked first in production of military ships at drydock facilities in San Diego, Los Angeles, and the San Francisco Bay Area.
+Due to the hiring opportunities California offered during the conflict, the population multiplied from the immigration it received due to the work in its war factories, military bases, and training facilities.
+After World War II, California's economy expanded due to strong aerospace and defense industries, whose size decreased following the end of the Cold War.
+Stanford University began encouraging faculty and graduates to stay instead of leaving the state, and develop a high-tech region, now known as Silicon Valley.
+As a result of this, California is a world center of the entertainment and music industries, of technology, engineering, and the aerospace industry, and as the U.S. center of agricultural production.
+Just before the Dot Com Bust, California had the fifth-largest economy in the world.